Kiasha-pft/SpotifyDownloader/README.md

-# 🎵 Spotify Telegram Bot
+# 🎵 Spotify Telegram Downloader Bot

 A powerful Telegram bot that downloads songs from Spotify as high-quality MP3 files.
 The bot uses YouTube as an intermediary to find and download audio, then adds proper metadata and album art.
+💫 This bot is currently running at : @BoroBiaSpoti_Bot

 ## ✨ Features